Data-Driven Job Search Dashboard

 As expected, all of our interviewees and survey respondents had searched for work and looked at company reviews online.

 Job search factors varied widely among our participants, and included considerations such as pay and benefits, company structure, work style, company culture/image, leadership, team size, and diversity.
-Each participant seemed to have a slightly different combination of factors that they cared about most.

 Based on our survey and interviews, we created a representative persona, Tania.
 Keeping Tania’s in mind helped ground our design and reminded us to design in a way that was flexible enough to support job seekers with different priorities.